The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: LFV Higgs Decays within the Scotogenic Model

 Divergences are canceled after sum the form factors of diagrams~\ref{fig:Scoto-Neta} and~\ref{fig:Scoto-etaN}.
-If we denote the loop particles by $\Xi_{N_k} = \{N_k \eta \eta, N_k \eta,\eta N_k\}$, in all the heavy neutrino contributions, the total form factors for heavy neutrinos contribution are given by:
+If we denote the loop particles by $\Xi_{N_k} = \{N_k \eta \eta, N_k \eta,\eta N_k\}$, in all the heavy neutrino contributions, the total form factors for heavy neutrinos contribution are as follows: